sccastro/PychMeasurement/docs/01_BaseRIntro.md

 #You can check the speed of something with...
 Sys.time()
-#> [1] "2020-03-25 15:19:12 PDT"
+#> [1] "2022-01-05 14:24:03 PST"
 ```

-You do this by saving Sys.time() to a variable and then subtracting the variable from Sys.time() at the end
+You do this by saving Sys.time() to a variable and then subtracting the variable from Sys.time() at the end of execution.
-of execution.
 For example, ...

 ### For loop